Medical Science Revolutionized: Cell Regeneration Offers Hope for Dysfunctional Organs - www.lokmattimes.com

 Medical Science Revolutionized: Cell Regeneration Offers Hope for Dysfunctional Organs

-PNN Bengaluru (Karnataka) [India], January 11: In a groundbreaking leap for medical science, a revolutionary cell regeneration method is ...
+Bengaluru (Karnataka) [India], January 10: In a groundbreaking leap for medical science, a revolutionary cell regeneration method is reshaping ...

 Formally introduced in 2016 at an event in New Delhi, this herbal formulation-based treatment has received backing from prominent government officials.
 Supported by the Government of India, this approach represents a significant step toward integrating natural, sustainable solutions into modern healthcare.